fnurrahmah125/learn-sql/README.md

 LEFT JOIN  | SELECT Customers.CustomerName, Orders.OrderID FROM Customers LEFT JOIN Orders ON Customers.CustomerID = Orders.CustomerID ORDER BY Customers.CustomerName;
 RIGHT JOIN | SELECT column_name(s) FROM table1 RIGHT JOIN table2 ON table1.column_name = table2.column_name;
 RIGHT JOIN | SELECT Orders.OrderID, Employees.LastName, Employees.FirstName FROM Orders RIGHT JOIN Employees ON Orders.EmployeeID = Employees.EmployeeID ORDER BY Orders.OrderID;
+FULL JOIN  | SELECT column_name(s) FROM table1 FULL OUTER JOIN table2 ON table1.column_name = table2.column_name WHERE condition;
+FULL JOIN  | SELECT Customers.CustomerName, Orders.OrderID FROM Customers FULL OUTER JOIN Orders ON Customers.CustomerID=Orders.CustomerID ORDER BY Customers.CustomerName;
+SELF JOIN  | SELECT column_name(s) FROM table1 T1, table1 T2 WHERE condition;
+SELF JOIN  | SELECT A.CustomerName AS CustomerName1, B.CustomerName AS CustomerName2, A.City FROM Customers A, Customers B WHERE A.CustomerID <> B.CustomerID AND A.City = B.City ORDER BY A.City;
+UNION  | SELECT column_name(s) FROM table1 UNION SELECT column_name(s) FROM table2;
+UNION  | SELECT City FROM Customers UNION SELECT City FROM Suppliers ORDER BY City;
+UNION ALL  | SELECT column_name(s) FROM table1 UNION ALL SELECT column_name(s) FROM table2;
+UNION ALL  | SELECT City FROM Customers UNION ALL SELECT City FROM Suppliers ORDER BY City;
+UNION / UNION ALL  | SELECT City, Country FROM Customers WHERE Country='Germany' UNION SELECT City, Country FROM Suppliers WHERE Country='Germany' ORDER BY City;
+GROUP BY  | SELECT column_name(s) FROM table_name WHERE condition GROUP BY column_name(s);
+GROUP BY  | SELECT COUNT(CustomerID), Country FROM Customers GROUP BY Country;

 ### LIKE ###
 * The LIKE operator is used in a WHERE clause to search for a specified pattern in a column